Dr Lee Cheng

 Associate Professor

-Lee Cheng is an interdisciplinary artist-teacher and researcher.
-His research and artistic interests include computer game, music, technology, education, immersive and interactive media, digital and sonic arts, law and policy.
+Lee Cheng is a researcher and software developer.
+His research interests include serious games, music, technology, education, immersive and interactive media, digital and sonic arts, law and policy.

 [email protected]